Women's soccer in the United States: National Women's Soccer League (NWSL)

 After the WPS folded in 2012, the U.S. Soccer Federation announced a round-table discussion of the future of women's professional soccer in the United States.
 The meeting resulted in the planning of a new league set to launch in 2013 with 12 to 16 teams from the WPS, the W-League, and the WPSL.
 In November 2012, the USSF, Canadian Soccer Association (CSA) and the Mexican Football Federation (FMF) announced that there would be eight teams in a new women's professional soccer league to be funded by the USSF.
 The USSF would fund up to 24 players, the CSA up to 16, and the FMF a minimum of 12.
-Four former WPS teams – the Western New York Flash, Boston Breakers, Chicago Red Stars, and Sky Blue FC (now known as NJ/NY Gotham FC) – were joined by four other teams for the inaugural season in 2012.
+Four former WPS teams – the Western New York Flash, Boston Breakers, Chicago Red Stars (now known as Chicago Stars FC), and Sky Blue FC (now known as Gotham FC) – were joined by four other teams for the inaugural season in 2012.
 One of those teams, the Portland Thorns FC, is affiliated with the MLS Portland Timbers and shares its ownership and facilities.

 Each NWSL club is allowed a minimum of 18 players on their roster, with a maximum of 20 players allowed at any time during the season.
 Initially, each team's roster included up to three allocated USWNT players, two Mexico women's national team players, and two Canada women's national team players via NWSL Player Allocation.
 Mexico no longer allocates players to the NWSL following the 2017 establishment of its own women's professional league, Liga MX Femenil.
 Each team also has, as of 2016, four spots for international players, though these spots can be traded.
 The rest of the roster must be filled by players from the United States.

 The Houston Dynamo of MLS stated interest in starting a women's team in 2013, and by December 2013 the NWSL approved the new Dynamo-operated team, the Houston Dash, for expansion in 2014.
 The addition of the Dash made the NWSL the first top-division professional women's soccer league in the United States to have nine teams.

 After the United States women's national team winning the 2015 FIFA Women's World Cup, the NWSL announced agreements for its first televised games with Fox Sports 1 during the 2015 season, airing games near the end of the season and during the postseason.
 The league reached another similar agreement with Fox Sports 1 for the 2016 seasons.
 The league remained without a season-long broadcast deal, however, and streamed all of its games for free on YouTube.